Geodan/pg2b3dm/README.md

 psql> CREATE INDEX ON the_table USING gist(st_centroid(st_envelope(geom_triangle)));
 ```

-In release 1.6.2 a check is added for the spatial index.
-If the spatial index is not present the following warning is shown.
+When there the spatial index is not present the following warning is shown.

 ![image](https://user-images.githubusercontent.com/538812/261248327-c29b4520-a374-4441-83bf-2b60e8313c65.png)